Macrometacorp/docs/docs/connections/connector-types/mssql-connector.md

 --BACKOUT PLAN
 --============================================
---To disable cdc on indvidual tables:
+--To disable CDC on individual tables:
 --The Change Data Capture can easily be disabled on a given table with the help of the sys.sp_cdc_disable_table system stored procedure, as stated below:
 EXEC sys.sp_cdc_disable_table
 @source_schema = N'dbo',